mrakgr/The-Spiral-Language/readme.md

 struct ("asd", true)
 ```

-The disadvantage of using the bottom up system is that you lose the top down benefits of type inference.
+The disadvantage of using the bottom-up system is that you lose the top-down benefits of type inference.
 Not only will the type errors get deferred to the partial evaluation stage, type application and type annotations for closures and recursive join points have to be set manually.
 This is tedious or difficult depending on the approach and more details will be provided in a later segment.
 For now, let us stick to the top-down part of Spiral

 #### Symbols And Records